Office of the Assistant Secretary for Housing—Federal Housing Commissioner, Department of Housing and Urban Development (HUD).

 I. Background and Authority

 The HCFAC shall consist of not more than 12 individuals appointed by the Secretary.
 The membership will equally represent the mortgage industry, real estate industry, consumers, and HUD-approved housing counseling agencies.
 Each member shall be appointed in his or her individual capacity for a term of 3 years and may be reappointed at the discretion of the Secretary.
 Of the 12 members first appointed to the HCFAC in 2016, 4 were appointed for an initial term of 1 year, 4 were appointed for a term of 2 years, and 4 were appointed for a term of 3 years.
-The initial 12 appointments were made by the Secretary on June 1, 2016, and the one-year appointees terms will expire on May 31, 2017.
-This notice indicates the Secretary's decision to reappoint to new three-year terms the original appointees for consumer, mortgage, and housing counseling and to solicit applications to address a vacancy for real estate due to a withdrawal from consideration.
+The initial 12 appointments were made by the Secretary on June 1, 2016.
+The one-year appointees' terms expired on May 31, 2017, and the two-year appointees' terms will expire on May 31, 2018.

-Individual capacity, as clarified by OMB, refers to individuals who are appointed to committees to Start Printed Page 26117exercise their own individual best judgment on behalf of the government, such as when they are designated as Special Government Employees as defined in 18 U.S.C.
-202(a).
+Individual capacity, as clarified by OMB, refers to individuals who are appointed to committees to exercise their own individual best judgment on behalf of the government, such as when they are designated as Special Government Employees as defined in 18 U.S.C.
+202.

-Nominations to the HCFAC must be submitted via a form available on the Office of Housing Counseling's Web site federal advisory page at: https://www.hudexchange.info/programs/housing-counseling/federal-advisory-committee/.
-Each nominee will be required to include the following information:
+Nominations to the HCFAC must be submitted via HUD Form 90005 which is available on the Office of Housing Counseling's Federal Advisory Committee web page at: https://www.hudexchange.info/programs/housing-counseling/federal-advisory-committee/.
+Each nominee will be required to provide all the information on HUD Form 90005, as well as the following information:

 - Nominee's mailing address, email address, and telephone number;

-- A statement summarizing the nominee's qualifications (including unique experiences, skills and knowledge the individual will bring to the HCFAC) and reasons why the nominee should be appointed to the HCFAC;
+- A narrative statement summarizing the nominee's qualifications, unique experiences, skills and knowledge the individual will bring to the HCFAC and reasons why the nominee should be appointed to the HCFAC;

 - A statement confirming that the nominee is not a registered federal lobbyist; and